ritza-co/CodeCapsules/serverlessFirstSteps/Customizing-your-domain-on-CC/Customizing-your-domain-on-codecapsules.md

 If Gandi has processed the domain, find it under the "Active" tab - if it is still processing, view it under the "Pending" tab (this can take some time).

-Before routing we route the domain to a web application, we have one more step to complete.
+Before we route the domain to a web application, we have one more step to complete.

 ## Setting up HTTPS for the domain